nato522/recommender-system/README.md

 To make sure you have installed it correctly you can execute the command `python --version`, and if the version is still not *3.7.3* try with `python3 --version`.

-Then, to install all the needed packages execute the following command from the project root folder:
+Then, use the `pip` tool to install all the needed packages.
+For that, execute the following command from the project root folder:

-`./setup`
+`pip install --user numpy xlsxwriter`

 ## How it works